getstoix/template-dataflow-python/README.md

 The code is based on the same example data as [Google Cloud Python Quickstart](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python/), "King Lear" which is a tragedy written by William Shakespeare.

 The Dataflow job reads the file content, count occurencies of each word and inserts it to a BigQuery table.
-We also add the schedule date to the table name producing a sharded table for the output.
+The schedule date is also added to the table name producing a sharded table for the output.

 Source data: